01-edu/public/docs/db/db-relations.md

 ---

-The `progress` table is the summary of multiple results.
-As the names says this is the students progress.
-The following relations are established:
+The `progress` table is the reflection of user's activity on specific path: registration to an event related, commitment to a group associated to this path, generation of result expected to validate a progress on this path.

 - `userId` that associates an user with a progress.
 A progress must always have a user associate to it and a user can or cannot have multiple progresses.
-- `groupId` this association allows groups to have progress.
+- `groupId` this association allows each user form a group to have progress.
 This is a many to none or one connection, meaning that a progress can have none or one group and a group can have multiple progresses.
 - `eventId` that associates which event the user has progressed on.
 - `objectId` that associates which object the user has progressed on.
+- `version` is the association between the `progress` and the `result` table

 ---

 The `result` table keeps the track of students result.
 The following relations are established:

 - `userId` that associates an user with a result.
-An user can have multiple results but a result is associated to just one result.
+An user can have multiple results but a result is associated to just one user.
 - `groupId` that associates a group with a result.
 The same logic as in the `userId`
 - `objectId` that associates an object with a result.
 A result must have always a object associated to it and an object can have multiple results
 - `eventId` that associates an event with a result.
 The same logic as in the `objectId`